valery-22/valery-22/README.md

 - 🔭 Currently building automation tools and AI-powered apps with **Nextvy Solutions**
 - 🌱 Constantly learning about **cloud services**, **backend architecture**, and **machine learning integration**
 - 🤝 Open to global collaboration, freelance projects, and remote roles
-- 🌎 Based in Colombia — available to work across time zones
+- 🌎 Based in Colombia, available to work across time zones

 ---